Tourism in Madagascar: Development of tourism

 There is growing interest in the country as a tourist destination.
 The country has beautiful landscapes and the cultural resources to support tourism.
 These resources provide many opportunities for the development of both ecotourism and resort based tourism.
 Despite its growth, the tourism industry is very small.
 It is much smaller than those of the neighbouring Seychelles and Mauritius islands, and is the smallest among the islands in the Indian Ocean.

 Madagascar's government has promoted tourism as an economic development strategy.
 With over 70% of the country living in poverty, tourism is seen as a way to reduce poverty and provide economic growth.
 Tourism is currently the second-largest foreign exchange earner in the country, and the government hopes to increase this share.
 Still in the early stages of development, there is large potential for the tourist industry to grow as Madagascar's infrastructure improves.

 The tourism industry has a number of large challenges.
 Travel and tourism is poorly diversified, the infrastructure is poor, roads are poorly paved, and airline travel is expensive and unreliable.
 There are few high quality hotels, and fewer that meet international standards;

 Madagascar has approximately 550 hotels, about 110 of which have been classified as meeting international standards.

 Air Madagascar and Air France dominate air travel, which makes the price of flights expensive.
 The country's status as a long-haul destination further increases prices.

+In her 1985 travelogue Muddling Through in Madagascar, Irish author Dervla Murphy described the process of obtaining visas to enter:

+For British and Irish travellers the nearest source of vias is Paris, where Rachel and I went visa-hunting in April 1983.
+We were not leaving for Madagascar until June but a prolonged and strenuous hunt seemed likely.
+In general, the more obscure a country the more convoluted its bureaucracy [..]
+Toni had spent the previous month gently persuading the Embassy of the Democratic Republic of Madagascar that our summer plans could help the Malagasy tourist trade, which may partly explain why it took us only eighteen minutes to get our visas.